Infinitesimal isometries along curves and generalized Jacobi equations

 Then the integral manifolds of the system

 are in one-to-one correspondence with the $C^{\infty}$ solutions of (\ref{OrigEqtn}), and (i) -- (iii) follow as consequences.
+Our reference for these ideas is \cite{BCGGG}.
 A completely determined prolongation to third order has been studied in \cite{CH}.
 To discuss the existence of solutions we use the following lemma, which is easy to prove (see \cite{H}).

 \begin{lemma} Let $M$ be a smooth manifold of dimension $n$.
 Let $\theta:=(\theta^{1},\dots,\theta^{s})$ be a set of independent 1-forms on $M$ and let $\mathcal{D}:= {<}\theta{>}^{\bot}$ be the $(n-s)$-dimensional distribution annihilated by $\theta$.
 Suppose that $N$ is a submanifold of $M$ of dimension $n-r$, with $r\,{\leq}\, s,$ defined by $T_{1}=\dots=T_{r}=0$, where the $T_{i}$ are smooth real-valued functions on $M$ such that $dT_{1}\wedge\cdots\wedge dT_{r}\neq0$ on $N$.
 Then the following are equivalent: